Lorne Scots (Peel, Dufferin and Halton Regiment): First World War

 The 76th Battalion, with an establishment of 1,153, was raised from fifteen militia units of the second divisional area, outside of Toronto, including the Halton Rifles and the Dufferin Rifles of Canada.
 A former officer of the Halton Rifles, Major J. Ballantine, was chosen to command.
-Ballantine had been awarded the DSO while serving with the 4th Battalion, CEF, and was home on sick leave.
+Ballantine had been awarded the Distinguished Service Order while serving with the 4th Battalion, CEF, and was home on sick leave.
 The Halton Rifles contributed one officer and 98 other ranks to the 76th Battalion.
 The 76th mobilized in Camp Niagara on 30 July 1915.
 On November 5 the battalion moved into winter quarters at Barrie, with A Company in Collingwood and B Company in Orillia.
 A draft of 255 all ranks left for overseas 30 September 1915, and other drafts followed.
 Route marches and other intensive training were carried out during the winter months.
 The battalion moved overseas only to be broken up to supply reinforcements for other units in the field.

-The 126th Battalion (Peel), CEF was authorised on 22 December 1915 and embarked for Great Britain on 14 August 1916, where, on 13 October 1916, its personnel were absorbed by the 109th Battalion (Victoria $ Haliburton), CEF and the 116th Battalion (Ontario County), CEF, to provide reinforcements to the Canadian Corps in the field.
+The 126th Battalion (Peel), CEF, was authorized on 22 December 1915 and embarked for Great Britain on 14 August 1916, where, on 13 October 1916, its personnel were absorbed by the 109th (Victoria & Haliburton) Battalion, CEF, and the 116th Battalion (Ontario County), CEF, to provide reinforcements to the Canadian Corps in the field.
 The battalion was disbanded on 21 May 1917.

-On 12 November 1915, the 36th Peel Regiment was authorised to recruit the 126th Battalion, Canadian Expeditionary Force.
+On 12 November 1915, the 36th Peel Regiment was authorized to recruit the 126th Battalion, Canadian Expeditionary Force.
 Major FJ Hamilton of Port Credit was made temporary lieutenant-colonel, and oversaw an intensive recruiting campaign throughout the winter.
-By spring the battalion was up to strength––over a thousand men, with 32 officers.
+By spring the battalion was up to strength – over a thousand men, with 32 officers.

-The new two company Armoury in Brampton, built in 1912, was utilised as quarters, as was an old school in the west end of Toronto.
+The new two-company armoury in Brampton, built in 1912, was utilized as quarters, as was an old school in the west end of Toronto.
 Early in the summer of 1916 this unit was concentrated at Niagara Camp, later moving to Camp Borden, the large new camp, just completed in Simcoe County.
 On 16 August it embarked for overseas.
-This Battalion had expected to go to the front as a unit, but the severe casualties suffered by the Canadians during the battle of the Somme made it necessary to break up the unit for reinforcements.
+This battalion had expected to go to the front as a unit, but the severe casualties suffered by the Canadians during the battle of the Somme made it necessary to break up the unit for reinforcements.
 450 men transferred to the 109th Battalion; the band and 350 men joined the 116th Battalion.

-The regimental march of the 126th, 'John Peel', was later adopted by the Peel and Dufferin Regiment.
+The regimental march of the 126th, "John Peel", was later adopted by the Peel and Dufferin Regiment.

-The 164th Battalion (Halton and Dufferin), CEF was authorised on 22 December 1915 and embarked for Great Britain on 11 April 1917, where it provided reinforcements to the Canadian Corps in the field until 16 April 1918, when its personnel were absorbed by the 8th Reserve Battalion, CEF.
+The 164th Battalion (Halton and Dufferin), CEF was authorized on 22 December 1915 and embarked for Great Britain on 11 April 1917, where it provided reinforcements to the Canadian Corps in the field until 16 April 1918, when its personnel were absorbed by the 8th Reserve Battalion, CEF.
 The battalion was disbanded on 29 November 1918.